cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/util/ResourceLoader.rst

 .. java:type:: public final class ResourceLoader

-   Loads a resource file/directory that is contained inside the directory of a given class.
+   An utility class that loads a resource file/directory that is contained inside the directory of a given class.

    :author: Manoel Campos da Silva Filho